xrobotzyh/Openclassrooms13/docs/usage.rst

 --------------------

 Go to http://127.0.0.1:8000/admin
-Log in with the user yuhao, password 82612512
+Log in with the user test, password 1234567890